Skip to content

 Why this design

-ITcSmTreeItem.CreateChild, ITcPlcIECProject.SaveAsLibrary, ITcPlcLibraryManager.InstallLibrary, and ITcPlcLibraryManager.AddLibrary are all documented entry points on the TwinCAT automation interface (infosys: PLC projects, infosys: SaveAsLibrary, infosys: ITcPlcLibraryManager).
+ITcSmTreeItem.CreateChild, ITcPlcIECProject.SaveAsLibrary, ITcPlcLibraryManager.InstallLibrary, ITcPlcLibraryManager.AddLibrary, and ITcPlcLibraryManager.AddPlaceholder are all documented entry points on the TwinCAT automation interface (infosys: PLC projects, infosys: SaveAsLibrary, infosys: ITcPlcLibraryManager, infosys: AddPlaceholder).
 The bridge harness drives them through PowerShell COM dispatch, in the same style as the rest of the writer surface.
 No .plcproj XML synthesis, no IDE-only workflows.